jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 “Don’t take too long Harry.
 The last thing we need right now is a broken holodeck.”
 With that Chakotay closed the channel.

 Under normal circumstances, a broken holodeck wouldn’t be cause for alarm, but Voyager was not under normal circumstances.
 Commander Chakotay surveyed the room around him.
 The bridge crew was sparse.
 The only stations that were manned right now were OPS and helm.
 Chakotay didn’t have to get up and look to know that the officers who manned them weren’t doing much.
 The bridge lighting had been dimmed down to conserve energy.
 The science and engineering stations were shut down and had been that way for some time now.
-After all, what was the point of monitoring sensors when they hadn’t encountered anything significant for weeks.
+After all, what was the point of monitoring sensors when they hadn’t encountered anything significant for weeks?

-When Chakotay finished his impromptu survey, he realized that he had avoided looking at the viewscreen, for it made him too uncomfortable to look at.
+When Chakotay finished his impromptu survey, he realized that he had avoided looking at the viewscreen, for it made him too uncomfortable.
 He forced his eyes forward.
 The viewscreen was black, totally empty and devoid of feature.
-In any other circumstance, he would wonder if it was simply off or malfunctioning, but he knew it wasn’t.
+In any other circumstance, he would have wondered if it was simply off or malfunctioning, but he knew it wasn’t.
 Normally it was filled with dots of stars or the bright colorful swath of the occasional nebula.
 But now, it displayed nothing.
 As painful as it was to look at, there was one other sight on the bridge that pained him even more.
 For, while there was nothing he could do about the lack of stars, there was something he could do about the other issue, though he had been avoiding it for some time now.

 From behind him, he could hear the characteristic hum of the turbolift slowing to a halt.
 After a moment, the doors opened with a swishing sound.
 Chakotay stood up and turned in time to see Seven of Nine step onto the bridge.
 As usual, she wore her blonde hair in a very formal bun.
-She never wore a starfleet uniform, rather she was dressed in a form fitting epidermal suit which today was colored dark brown.
+She never wore a starfleet uniform; rather she was dressed in a form fitting epidermal suit which today was colored dark brown.
 Having been freed from the Borg, the suit had helped her skin heal from the trauma of having her cybernetic implants removed.
 Though one piece of her ocular implant remained, which covered her left eyebrow.

 Chakotay noted that she carried a small flat silver Personal Access Display Device with her.
 The PADD most likely contained her latest astrometric telemetry report.
 “Seven, I want good news.”
 He said.
 “That’s an order.”